 The AgBioData Consortium - Participant’s Code of Conduct

 This policy applies to all AgBioData Consortium-sponsored meetings, events, workshops, and online presence (webinars, Slack, website activity); collectively referred to as “meetings”.
-Policies herein apply to attendees, speakers, exhibitors, staff, contractors, volunteers, guests, and the AgBioData Steering Committee members; collectively referred to as “participants”.
+Policies herein apply to all attendees, speakers, exhibitors, staff, contractors, volunteers, guests, and Steering Committee members; collectively referred to as “participants”.

 AgBioData Consortium Commitment

-The AgBioData Consortium is committed to providing a safe and productive environment that fosters open dialogue, exchanging scientific ideas, promoting equal opportunities and treatment for all participants, and is free of harassment and discrimination.
+The AgBioData Consortium is committed to providing a safe and productive environment that fosters open dialogue, the exchange of scientific ideas, promotes equal opportunities and treatment for all participants, and is free of harassment and discrimination.
 All participants are expected to treat others with respect and consideration, follow venue rules, and alert staff or security of any dangerous situations or anyone in distress.
 The Consortium recognizes that there are controversial areas of science and will host meetings that can serve as an effective forum to consider and debate science-relevant viewpoints in an orderly, respectful, and fair manner.

 Invited speakers are expected to uphold standards of scientific integrity and professional ethics by notifying AgBioData Consortium Steering Committee in advance of the meeting about any possible conflicts of interest.